 In this case, we are extending to a non-clustered node.
-This makes it unnecessary to perform step 2 (configure cluster Quorum settings) and
+This makes it unnecessary to perform step 2 (configure cluster Quorum settings) and step 7 (add the node to the cluster).
+Otherwise, the steps remain the same.

 Configuration Summary